Birds of North Carolina:

 Search Common: Search Scientific:

 General Comments The Sharp-shinned Hawk is the smallest of the three Accipiter species in the state and was, until the mid-2000's, the most frequently seen of the genus.
 However, it has suffered a continental population decline, presumably on the breeding grounds, and sightings of the Cooper's Hawk often outnumber Sharp-shinneds now in many areas.
-The species breeds primarily in Canada and the northern United States, though the breeding range does include the mountains and Piedmont of North Carolina to a limited extent.
+The species breeds primarily in Canada and the northern United States, though the breeding range does include the mountains and very sparingly the Piedmont of North Carolina to a limited extent.
 Sharp-shinneds do winter across the state, but highest numbers are seen in fall migration, both along the coast and along the mountains.
 The species nests in various forested habitats, typically interspersed with fields and other openings.
 And, at other seasons, this hawk also occurs where there is a mix of forests and fields, though it typically stays fairly close to cover and only infrequently perches in the open.
 Thus, most "Sharpies" are seen only in flight, where they are frequently confused with Cooper's Hawks.

 Breeding Status Breeder